kneron/document_center/docs/python_app/app_flow_manual.md

 4. Import the shared library into whichever module needs it using the standard ctypes module.
 5. Define any C/C++ structures and function wrappers that are needed as in the preprocess.
 6. Create a Python function that takes an InputConfig class and output data class as input that calls your function wrapper.
 To load the output data into memory, call either csim_to_memory or dynasty_to_memory.
 Information to how the data is loaded into memory can be found in python_flow/postprocess/convert.py.
 Example usage can be found in app/app1/postprocess/fd.py under the postprocess_py function.
-7. Add a key, value pair with your custom function as the value to the mapping called POST in mapping.py.
+7. The key that goes in the "post_type" field in the input JSON will be the name of your function, as defined [here](#adding-own-flows).
-6. Run the flow if it ready!
+8. Run the flow if it ready!

 #### C defined (720)
 1. Like the preprocess, compile the C/C++ functions into a shared library (.so).